eddo81/doodle/README.md

 ###Installation
 Doodle comes in both minimized and uncompressed formats.
 To install Doodle simply clone this repo or download the zip-file.
 Then include it in your markup like this:

-The Doodle-CSS should be embeded below your own
+jquery.doodle.css (*The Doodle-CSS should be embeded below your own*)
 ```html
 <head>
   <meta charset="utf-8">